RonVeen/mementos/README.md

 # mementos
-Safe place for all your memories
+A dafe place for all your memories